-We all have rough days, but some people seem stuck in a never-ending cycle of negativity.
-While their unhappiness isn’t contagious (thank goodness!), their habits might unknowingly influence you.
-To keep your mood bright and sunny, steer clear of these common downers.
+We all have rough days, but some people seem stuck in a never-ending cycle of toxic negativity.
+While their unhappiness isn’t contagious (thank goodness), their habits might unknowingly influence you.
+To keep your mood high and well-being intact and ensure you don’t absorb their bad vibes, steer clear of the habits of these Debbie Downers.

 Constantly scrolling through feeds that make you feel that green-eyed monster come to the surface?
 Hit the brakes!
 Comparing your journey to other people’s is a guaranteed way to zap your happiness.
 Celebrate your wins, both big and small, and focus on your own unique path to fulfillment.